-Position: X-Ray Technician
+Position: Medical X-Ray Technician

-Responsible To : Director of Operations
+Responsible To : Back Support Lead

-Department: Back Support Medical
+Department: Back Support

 The X-Ray Technician shows genuine warmth with patients and has the ability to make them feel comfortable in the center while providing effective and technically competent nursing assistance to both patients and Camarena Health clinical providers.
 The X-Ray Technician provides or facilitates the provision of information needed by both patients and clinicians, will receive instructions from doctors regarding the x-rays patients require.